cchudzicki-ocw-testing/res-21g-505-spring-2022/content/resources/mitres21g_505s22_l2.md

     \nThis is a dual-language video, with content in both Japanese and English.
 Selecting\
     \ either English or Japanese captions will provide the same dual-language captions.\
     \ This video covers the Japanese kanji characters in Lesson 2 of the textbook,\
-    \ \"Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia\"\
+    \ \"Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia,\"\
     \ at https://tobiraweb.9640.jp/.\n\nLicense: Creative Commons BY-NC-SA\nMore information\
     \ at https://ocw.mit.edu/terms\nMore courses at https://ocw.mit.edu\nSupport OCW\
     \ at http://ow.ly/a1If50zVRlQ\n\nWe encourage constructive comments and discussion\